 The base projections for this analysis are the technical potentials, or the amount of key biomass types that could technically be mobilized from the US SE region going forward.
-Error!
-Reference source not found. presents the historical data on yields of these types of biomass as well as the projected 2015 yields and both business as usual (BAU) and "high trade" scenarios for future technical potential.
+Figure 19 presents the historical data on yields of these types of biomass as well as the projected 2015 yields and both business as usual (BAU) and "high trade" scenarios for future technical potential.
 These projections are broken down by biomass type into both hardwood and softwood pulplogs and miscellaneous removals, as well as the "other removals" biomass class, logging residues, and mill residue.